Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 He's just holding like one big bottle of it.

-So after leading the pack through thick snow, he's understandably pretty exhausted.
+So after leading the pack through thick snow, he's understandably pretty exhausted,

-they have to keep moving.
+but they're not safe yet, so they have to keep moving.

 And he's looking a little chubby around the midsection.